Your cart

 Lightweight and easier to move Less plush feel than full-thickness bedroom mattresses

-Simple, durable foam build Limited pressure relief for side sleepers with bigger frames
+Simple, durable foam build Limited side relief with bigger frames

 Good upgrade over basic RV pads Motion isolation and support sit in mid-range only